TanviS3000/SentimentAnalysis/README.md

 python sentimentAnalysis.py
 ```

-## Usage:
-1. **Upload CSV**:
-    - Click on the "Upload CSV" button.
-    - Select your CSV file which should contain at least two columns: 'username' and 'caption'.
-    - The application will then display the sentiment counts in the result box.

-2. **Expected CSV Format**:
-    - Your CSV file should contain at least two columns with the exact names 'username' and 'caption'.
-    - The 'username' column will contain the usernames of the social media accounts.
-    - The 'caption' column should contain the captions or posts for sentiment analysis.

-## Error Handling:
-The tool incorporates robust error handling:
-- If the CSV file can't be read or if it doesn't contain the required columns, an error message will be displayed in the result box.
-- The tool ensures valid sentiment scores are calculated for each caption.

 ## Conclusion:
 The Sentiment Analysis Tool provides a seamless way to perform sentiment analysis on social media posts.
-With an intuitive GUI, it offers valuable insights into the mood and sentiment of social media content, which can be pivotal for marketers, researchers, and social media enthusiasts.